 As a marriage and family therapist, you can treat a variety of mental, emotional and behavioral issues, including marital distress and conflict, substance abuse, and post-traumatic stress disorder.
 This, as you provide your clients with a safe and neutral place to talk openly about the issues affecting them.

-According to the American Association for Marriage and Family Therapy (AAMFT), you must earn a master of marriage and family therapy degree and have at least two years of clinical experience to pursue this profession.
+American Association for Marriage and Family Therapy (AAMFT), you must earn a master of marriage and family therapy degree and have at least two years of clinical experience to pursue this profession.
 The Bureau of Labor Statistics (BLS) states that, in addition to your degree, you must hold a license within your state, pass a state-recognized exam, and complete continuing education yearly.

 If you decide to become a marriage and family therapist, you’ll be entering a field with promising job opportunities.
 The BLS estimates that marriage and family therapy jobs will grow by 23 percent by 2026, which is more than three times as fast as the average growth of U.S. occupations.
 The use of integrated care, where marriage and family therapists work together with other counselors to address issues as a holistic team, is spurring this significant growth.
 By 2026, another 9,700 jobs should be available, making for a total of 51,200 marriage and family therapist jobs.

 While the initial requirements of schooling, licensure, and exams may appear as obstacles on your path to starting your career, once licensed and practicing, you can expect a comfortable salary.
 According to the BLS , marriage and family therapists made a median salary of $50,090 in 2018.
 Therapists in the lowest 10 percent earned less than $31,850, while those in the highest 10 percent earned over $82,240.

 Salaries also vary according to the industries in which family therapists work.
 As of May 2017, the median annual wages for the top industries were:

 There are a couple of significant practical considerations:

 - A Bachelor’s or Master’s degree in social work